fbpx

 You might wonder why you can’t simply increase positive camber to mitigate this edge wear.
 Sounds reasonable, but here’s the problem: the rear camber on Tesla vehicles cannot be adjusted with the factory control arms, which are fixed.

-It’s this limitation that prompted the creation of our adjustable camber arms for the Tesla Model S and X. Our adjustable camber arms enable you to re-set the right amount of negative camber to correct inner tyre wear while maintaining traction and cornering grip.
+It’s this limitation that prompted the creation of our adjustable camber arms – one version for the Tesla Model S and X, another for Model 3 and Y. Our adjustable camber arms enable you to re-set the right amount of negative camber to correct inner tyre wear while maintaining traction and cornering grip.

 Example 2: Take a look at your Inner Tyre Wear: Excess Toe Angle